tbfe-de/mc-cppfor-ex/clock-02/README.txt

-Adding an interface to the clock
+Adding an Interface to the Clock
 ================================

 Adding an interface (class) `IClock` makes the design more